Heltrosh/aoeliga-bot/README.md

 Second version of the command checks if a given player is excused from any rounds and responds accordingly (says so if no, lists rounds if yes)

 Third version of the command excuses a player from given round(s) if he isn't yet excused from those and vice versa.
 Accepts multiple rounds, e.g. !excuse Heltrosh 1 4 8

+For names with a space in it, you have to use quotation marks (!excuse "Helt rosh")

 #### !load
 Syntax: !load \<extension\>